MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 ## Prepare the client VM

-The AKS Engine is a command line tool used to deploy and manage your Kubernetes cluster.
+The AKS Engine is a command-line tool used to deploy and manage your Kubernetes cluster.
 You can run the engine on a machine in your Azure Stack.
-From this machine you will deploy the IaaS resources needed to run your cluster.
+From this machine, you will deploy the IaaS resources needed to run your cluster.
 You can then use the machine running the engine to perform management tasks on your cluster.

 When choosing your client machine, consider:

 1. If the client machine should be recoverable in case of a disaster.
-2. If you need your cluster management machine to be highly-available.
+2. If you need your cluster management machine to be highly available.
 3. How you will connect to the client machine and how the machine will interact with your cluster.

 ## Install in a connected environment